Digital photographic portraits

 The framed portraits now hang on display in the room where meetings are conducted between the factory managers and clients.

 This project has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body.

 This series of photographs were captured over a period of three years I spent working at an abattoir.

 I would take home carcasses and cuts of meat from work and aesthetically arrange them among plastic flowers, in reference to the historical tradition of still life painting.

 16 April - 11 May 2014

 ‘WE ♥ ABATTOIR’ was an outdoor exhibition that displayed colourful portraits of abattoir workers in public sites around Melbourne and Colac, Victoria.

 This project was commissioned by Next Wave’s Kickstart program for presentation in the 2014 Next Wave Festival.

-This series depicts abattoir workers’ hands posing and holding different cuts of meat, to illustrate some of the tasks that take place inside the abattoir.
+This series depicts my hands posing and holding different cuts of meat, to illustrate some of the jobs I did working at the abattoir.

 Captured on my iPhone one day at work in a pig abattoir, this audio recording documents the dualistic sounds that occur regularly on the Kill Floor.